Alex-Shelega/Motherfucking_Print_Server/README.md

 # Motherfucking_Print_Server
-A non-native print server based on Node.js leveraging SumatraPDF and headless printing.
+A non-native print server based on Node.js leveraging SumatraPDF and headless printing on Windows.
 Allows sharing the host's printers whether physical, virtual or even ones it's connected through the network (Currently untested)

 Vibecoded with Google Gemini.
 Sorry not sorry.

+This project is posted as is and is not going to be updated or work on as it satisfies my needs, if you need to add features you have to make them yourself, my apologies.

-# 🖨️ Local Color Print Server
+## 🖨️ Local Color Print Server

 A zero-external-dependency, headless local print server solution built with Node.js, PowerShell, and Native VBS scripts.
 Bypasses restrictive legacy printing setups to enable seamless, direct full-color printing through a lightweight local web dashboard.